-The Ethan Allen Stable Value Fund is a unitized, blended investment option consisting of guaranteed investment contracts ("GICs") held in a separate account structure in the name of the Plan, together with an investment in the Putnam Stable Value Fund.
-The unitized Fund itself is not a mutual fund or a collective investment trust.

-These investment contracts, which help to stabilize the value and returns of the fund, meet the fully benefit-responsive investment contract criteria and, therefore, are reported at contract value.
+In October 2018, the Company approved the creation of a stable value fund option comprised of the Putnam Stable Value fund paired with high quality traditional guaranteed investment contracts ("GICs"), which together formed the Ethan Allen Stable Value fund.
+As the GIC contracts matured over the course of four years (by December 9, 2022), all assets were invested in the Putnam Stable Value fund and there was no outstanding GIC contracts as of December 31, 2022.
+The Putnam Stable Value Fund is a common collective investment trust.
+Prior to maturity in 2022, these investment contracts, which help to stabilize the value and returns of the fund, met the fully benefit-responsive investment contract criteria and, therefore, were reported at contract value.
 Contract value is the relevant measure for fully benefit-responsive investment contracts because this is the amount received by participants if they were to initiate permitted transactions under the terms of the Plan.
 Contract value represents contributions made under each contract, plus earnings, less participant withdrawals, and administrative expenses.

 Cash flow volatility (for example, timing of benefit payments) as well as asset underperformance can be passed through to the Plan through adjustments to future contract crediting rates.
-Formulas are provided in each contact that adjusts renewal crediting rates to recognize the difference between the fair value and the book value of the underlying assets.
+Formulas are provided in each contract that adjusts renewal crediting rates to recognize the difference between the fair value and the book value of the underlying assets.
 Crediting rates are reviewed monthly for resetting.

-The traditional investment contracts held by the Plan are guaranteed investment contracts.
+The traditional investment contracts previously held by the Plan were guaranteed investment contracts.
 The contract issuer is contractually obligated to repay the principal and interest at a specified interest rate that is guaranteed to the Plan.
 The crediting rate is based on a formula established by the contract issuer.
 The crediting rate is reviewed on a quarterly basis for resetting.
-The contract cannot be terminated before the scheduled maturity date.
-The crediting rate as of December 31, 2021 and 2020 was 2.22%.
+There was no crediting rate as of December 31, 2022 as the GICs matured prior to such date.
+The crediting rate as of December 31, 2021 was 2.22% and for the period from January 1, 2022 through December 9, 2022.